Cheap flights to Adelaide International, Australia

 Which day is cheapest to fly to Adelaide International?

-Adelaide International flights can be made cheaper if you choose a flight in the morning.
-Booking a flight in the afternoon will likely mean higher prices.
+Adelaide International flights can be made cheaper if you choose a flight in the afternoon.
+Booking a flight in the evening will likely mean higher prices.

 Adelaide Airport is the fifth-busiest in Australia, and handles approximately 7 million passengers annually.
 The airport was established in 1955, and the updated international and domestic terminal was opened in 2005.
 The airport has received numerous awards, including world’s second-best international airport, in the five to 15 million passengers category, in 2006; and in the same year, it was crowned Capital City Airport of the Year at the Australian Aviation Industry Awards in Cairns.